almasoriaw/almagram-app-devops/README.md

 Since the underlying network infrastructure is maintained by a separate team, independent stacks were created for the network infrastructure and the application itself.
 Infrastructure spin-up and tear-down are fully automated so teams can create and discard testing environments on demand.

+Infrastructure Diagram created with Lucidchart by Alma Soria.

 ![Almagram Infrastructure Diagram](./images/aws_infrastructure_diagram_udagram.jpg)

 ### Project Requirements